Top Spots to Celebrate the Fourth

 Celebrate Independence Day by the sea with parades, fresh fare, contests, and activities that will keep you entertained from morning to fireworks.

-Live music: Browse the shops and eateries, and hear free live music from 12 p.m. to 7 p.m.
+Live music: Browse the shops, eateries, and special exhibits, and hear free live music from 12 p.m. to 8 p.m.

 Showtime: Around 9:30 p.m., more than 10,000 fireworks are launched over the Bay from two locations and synchronized to a custom sound track.

 Best view: Locals say to bring a lawn chair or stand anywhere along Pier 39 to Aquatic Park.
 Or, make a reservation at one of the Pier’s restaurants.

 After the show: Some merchants and restaurants will have extended hours for the holiday; pier39.com

 Some 4 million Chicagoans and visitors will gather on the 50 acres of shoreline and promenade that make up historic Navy Pier.
 The Pier combines fireworks over Lake Michigan with a festival vibe: The waterfront Pier Park includes a musical carousel and—of course—warm, sugary fried dough.